 Even with an investment of $10 million, you are making a dent of 33 cents to the present $600 per capita consumption.

 This doesn't even scratch the surface, let alone make a dent.

 To make some impact, you need to differentiate your product.
 That is where the importance of brand positioning comes into the picture.

 Brand positioning helps you explain to your prospects and target audience why your ideas and products or services are different.

 4. Designing becomes more impactful

-A good design should tell a great story.
+A good design and brand logo should tell a great story.
 It must reflect and represent the core values of your business.
 This is not possible without a proper understanding of positioning.
 It would help if you positioned your brand to help it tell a story.

 Would you incorporate your designs without considering your competition?

 You wouldn’t pick any color or design without considering your competition.
 This is possible from the lessons learned from positioning.

 In the present digital age, you must integrate digital ideas into your design.
 Moreover, there are various factors you need to consider when you are transforming to the "digital position" of your brand.
 You should be aware of how social media is influencing brand positioning.
 Your UX ( User experience) and UI( User experience) should also factor in your brand positioning strategy.

 5. Amplifying your message and story

 One of the key points of brand positioning is that it helps you identify your brand's image and ideas.

 You cannot write an autobiography without knowing yourself, right?
 It is impossible to channel your marketing efforts in the proper direction without having a clear idea of your brand position in a very similar fashion.

 Without understanding your brand's position, you will not be able to communicate effectively with your target markets.

 Understanding how to position your brand helps you effectively communicate, leading to the justification of pricing strategies.